-Conditions for Use - All persons using this modelling site must:
+Conditions for Use - All persons using this modelling site must

-- 1. be MAAC members in good standing. - 2. be members of Les Ailerons, or an invited guest of Les ailerons and - 3. agree to follow the MAAC Safety code and all other site rules.
+- 1. be MAAC members in good standing. - 2. be members of the Club d'aeromodelisme Les Phoenix, or an invited guest of the club - 3. agree to follow the MAAC and Transport Canada Safety rules.

-Any MAAC member attending an Event at this site must agree to attend any modeller briefing or otherwise read and follow all site/Event rules.
+Any MAAC member attending an Event at this site must agree to attend all modeller briefing, or otherwise read and follow all Site/Event rules.
 The Club or site operator is responsible to take reasonable steps to ensure a modeller briefing occurs for each modeller using the site.